Petition to Address Critical Safety Issue at

 Other changes and content for the website will be coming, so check back every few days.

 Our neighborhood and other users of the Santa Cruz/Alameda Corridor are taking action by documenting the many safety issues along the corridor.
-There are so many issues and at so many locations along the corridor, that we have created a collection of specific focus points.
+There are so many issues and at so many locations along the corridor, that we have created a collection of specific issue focus points.
 So that each particular safety issue has clear focus and can stand on its own for discussion, without the issue being diluted by all of the other problems with in the corridor. (if you don't see a list of the Safety Issues below, click here)

 This section of our website is to provide a forum for commentary and discussion relating to our neighborhood's access to Oak Knoll School ground by use of the two pedestrian gates on Vine Street at/near Palo Alto Way.
 As often is the case, there are lots of views on this topic and many people want to weigh in with their own thoughts.